hvhoang/gwt-angular/README.md

 1.0.0 user will be able to drop in 1.2.0 (as above).
 1.2.0 user will not be able to drop in 2.0.0 due to interface changes.

+TODO
+====
+* Abstract module dependency support so modules are not mentioned by name
+* Refactor controller construction, retire Constructable interface
+* Clean up Deferred interface
+* Get HTTP working, and possibly move it out to separate module